sizovs/boring-stack/README.md

 ```
 DB_LOCATION=<db location> npm run repl
 ```

+#### Production configuration
+Create a `.env.production` file in the project directory and the script will copy it to the server.

 # JS
 Modern JS is not the same JS many developers disliked a decade ago.
 It offers one of the best developer experiences (DX), a vibrant ecosystem, and is a highly agile language that doesn't require re-compilation.
 It is well-suited for I/O-heavy applications, like most web apps.